Demivan/blog/pages/posts/2021-08-08-vue-i18n-in-real-world-application.md

 ### vue-i18n issues:

-And this is what I didn't like in `vue-i18n` or what didn't work for our project:
+And this is what I didn't like in `vue-i18n` or what didn't work for my project:

 #### Complicated API for developers